-With respect to financial market development, Oliveira and Fortunato (2006) point out that one of the reasons why Portuguese manufacturing firms are financially constrained, particularly small and young ones, might be due to a relative underdevelopment of capital markets in Portugal when compared to the USA or the UK (firms in Portugal rely mostly on banks for external finance).
+It has been argued that financial constraints arise with imperfect financial markets owing to asymmetric information between firms and finance suppliers, leading to adverse selection and moral hazard problems and thus to a wedge between the costs associated with internal funds and those associated with external finance.
+As a result, one can expect that firms operating in countries with less developed/integrated financial markets will be more exposed to the constraints as there will be a greater amount of frictions in the market.
+Oliveira and Fortunato (2006) point out that one of the reasons why Portuguese manufacturing firms are financially constrained, particularly small and young ones, might be due to a relative underdevelopment of capital markets in Portugal when compared to the USA or the UK (firms in Portugal rely mostly on banks for external finance).
 In the same line, Hutchinson and Xavier (2006) compare the role of internal finance in Slovenia (a leading transition country with still less developed financial markets) with the mature market economy of Belgium.
 They find that Slovenian firms' growth is more sensitive to cash-flow than Belgian, with the sensitivity being greater for the case of small firms in either country.
 Also for Eastern European countries, Budina et al. (2000) for Bulgaria and Konings et al. (2003) for Poland, Czech Republic, Bulgaria and Romania, identify high ICFS, possibly indicating the presence of relevant financial constraints.
 Desai et al. (2003), comparing the skewness of distributions between Western, Central and Eastern Europe, as well as particularising for the UK case, also support these results.
 Hartarska and Vega (2006) and Hartarska and Nadolnyak (2008), respectively, for Russia and Bosnia-Herzegovina, find higher ICFS for firms that had no access to microfinance, vital in less financially developed economies.